Medical Gaslighting in Lyme Disease: How Symptom Dismissal Delays Diagnosis

 It is about recognition.

-Validation restores trust.
+Validation helps restore trust.
 It allows patients to re-engage with care and supports both emotional and physical recovery.

 It also challenges clinicians to tolerate uncertainty and listen more carefully.